JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

 According to this, it’s convenient to organize the project in two modules.

+## Before you start

+Download and install the latest version of [IntelliJ IDEA](https://www.jetbrains.com/idea/download/index.html).

 ## Set up the project structure

 Create a Kotlin/JVM Gradle project with two modules:

 1. Go to **File | New | Project**.
 2. Create a new **Gradle** project with **Kotlin/JVM**.
-Select the **Kotlin DSL build script** checkbox if you want to write the build script in Kotlin.
+Select the **Kotlin DSL build script** checkbox to write the build script in Kotlin.

    ![Create a root project for custom Kotlin scripting](script-deps-create-root-project.png){width=800}